kataw/kataw/test/__snapshot__/parser/statements/block/gen/x007b_stand_alone/let_const_x_x003d_var.md

 ✖ Expression expected - start: 15, end: 19
 ✖ Lexical declaration expected - start: 15, end: 19
 ✖ Expected a `;` - start: 15, end: 19
+✖ The parser expected to find a '}' to match the '{' token here - start: 19, end: 19

 ```